sshevlyagin/developers.strava.com/content/docs/webhooks.md

 Additional information about the object is not included, and an application must decide how or if it wants to fetch updated data.
 For example, you may decide only to fetch new data for specific users, or after a certain number of activities have been uploaded.

-Webhook events are fired whenever an activity is created, deleted, or one of the following fields has been updated:
+Webhook events are fired when an athlete revokes access to an application, or whenever an activity is created, deleted, or one of the following activity fields have been updated:

 * Title
 * Type